 Who are your parents and how have they affected your life?
 Many people may know and have been raised by both of their parents, while others may have been raised only by one.
 Then there are some who might have lived a life apart from their biological parents, perhaps never having known them.
 Do you know your mother and father?
 What about your Father in heaven?

 Maybe you are familiar with a certain children’s book by P. D. Eastman, titled “Are You My Mother?”
-The book is a seemingly elementary and uncomplicated account of a hatchling’s search for one of his parents, in this case his mommy.
-Yet, there are similar strong, underlying feelings nestled deep within us all.
-Do we recognize that we too, have a need to know the identity and nature of our parents?
+The book is a seemingly elementary and uncomplicated account of a hatchling’s search for one of his parents, in this case, his mommy.
+Yet, there are similarly strong, underlying feelings nestled deep within us all.
+Do we recognize that we too have a need to know the identity and nature of our parents?

 Eastman’s book has been popular for decades—I know all of my seven children truly enjoyed having it read to them over and over.
 A bookseller’s summary states: “Never having seen his mother, a baby bird makes humorous mistakes trying to find her.”
 Wandering from place to place, after even preposterously querying a steam shovel, the chick eventually discovers its parent.

 This is not an isolated quest, as the accounts of humankind’s explorations into our origins are numberless.
 Actually, the humorous mistakes of our race seeking to discover or explain its beginnings parallel this story.
 How laughable that some say our stupendously complex and incredibly interwoven bodily systems are a matter of chance or natural selection—as if a steam shovel could be our parent.
 How about you?
 What do you believe?